cloudflare/cloudflare-docs/content/fundamentals/reference/http-request-headers.md

 `CF-Connecting-IP` provides the client IP address connecting to Cloudflare to the origin web server.
 This header will only be sent on the traffic from Cloudflare's edge to your origin web server.

-For guidance on logging your visitor’s original IP address, refer to [Restoring original visitor IPs](/support/troubleshooting/restoring-visitor-ips/restoring-original-visitor-ips/).
+For guidance on logging your visitor's original IP address, refer to [Restoring original visitor IPs](/support/troubleshooting/restoring-visitor-ips/restoring-original-visitor-ips/).

 Alternatively, if you do not wish to receive the `CF-Connecting-IP` header or any HTTP header that may contain the visitor's IP address, [enable the **Remove visitor IP headers** Managed Transform](/rules/transform/managed-transforms/configure/).

 ### CF-Connecting-IP in Worker subrequests

-In same-zone Worker subrequests, the value of `CF-Connecting-IP` reflects the value of `x-real-ip` (the client’s IP). `x-real-ip` can be altered by the user in their Worker script.
+In same-zone Worker subrequests, the value of `CF-Connecting-IP` reflects the value of `x-real-ip` (the client's IP). `x-real-ip` can be altered by the user in their Worker script.

 In cross-zone subrequests from one Cloudflare customer zone to another Cloudflare customer zone, the `CF-Connecting-IP` value will be set to the Worker client IP address `'2a06:98c0:3600::103'` for security reasons.